 This week I started my first and (hopefully) last university semester for my Bachelor’s degree.
-Let me tell you, it was not at all what I expected!
+It was not at all what I expected!

-Officially called Institut d’études politiques d’Aix-en-Provence, it is referred to by the students as Sciences Po.
-There are a number of campuses around France with the main one being in Paris.
-These institutions have the status of what they call in France grand établissement, which means the University is allowed to be highly selective on who is accepted.
-The French students have to sit an entrance exam and get a certain mark or above to be able to attend.
-It is considered one of the best Political Science University’s in France and is ranked number 14 in the world – what the hell am I doing here!
+Officially called Institut d’études politiques d’Aix-en-Provence, it’s referred to by the students as Sciences Po.
+There are a number of campuses around France, with the main one being in Paris.
+These institutions have the status of what they call in France grand établissement, which means the university is allowed to be highly selective on who is accepted.
+The French students have to sit an entrance exam and get a certain mark to be able to attend.
+It’s considered one of the best political science universities in France and is ranked number 14 in the world – what the hell am I doing here!

 University has turned out to be a complete surprise.
-Because I am taking English speaking papers which are aimed at the French students, it sounds as though it may simpler than I thought.
+Because I am taking English speaking papers, which are aimed at the French students, it sounds as though it may simpler than I thought.
 For the first three weeks, we have the opportunity to attend any classes we like, then sign up for the ones we want to take for exams.
 All the lectures are 2 hours long, once a week and have either a short written or oral exam worth your whole grade.
-To pass you need 10 or above out of 20 but the French lecturers are apparently notorious for not giving anyone above 14.
-Some lectures are 4 hours long but then are only for 5 weeks, as one of mine is but as a bonus for this the exam is being brought forward.
+To pass you need 10 out of 20, but the French lecturers are apparently notorious for not giving anyone above 14.
+Some lectures are 4 hours long but for 5 weeks.
 Another one of my exams is also an essay on any topic due in November.
 I managed to wing my timetable so I have Thursday’s and Friday’s off too.
-So far University is looking pretty chilled without any assignments or tests, let’s just hope it stays that way!
+So far university is looking pretty chilled without any assignments or tests, let’s just hope it stays that way!

-To finish talking about this week’s adventures I will leave you all with some photos of La Ciotat to have a look at.
-Another little harbour town, not as nice as Cassis but still very sweet.
+I visited La Ciotat this week as well.
+A little harbour town, not as nice as Cassis but still very sweet.
 It feels like I am on one big holiday…La vie est belle X